 If you have severe or life-threatening psoriasis, your dermatologist may prescribe one of the following to get the psoriasis under control:

 To reduce possible side effects, your dermatologist may prescribe more than one medication.
-This may sound strange, but it can be an effective strategy when the doctor has expertise in this area.
+This can be an effective strategy when the doctor has expertise in this area.

 Phototherapy (light treatments)

-Corticosteroid and salicylic acid (apply to the skin)
+Corticosteroid and salicylic acid (applied to the skin)

 If you have many pus-filled bumps, your dermatologist may prescribe: